rec/gitz/README.rst

 Dangerous commands
 ====================

-These commands rewrite history extensively and are intended for rapid development on at on private branches only.
+These commands rewrite history and are intended for rapid development on private branches.

 ``git-amp``
   AMend the last commit message and force-Push, somewhat safely